When does Love Island 2018 start? Everything we know about ITV2's hit reality series

 Be prepared to sacrifice your summer - the smash hit ITV2 reality show is coming soon in 2018

-Love Island well and truly took over TV last summer, and it’s soon going to be back to do the same again in 2018.
+Love Island well and truly took over our summers last year, and it’s soon going to be back to do the same again in 2018.

 When does Love Island 2018 start?